-Demonstrative is a word that is used to point an object.
-Every language has demonstratives with different semantic, syntactic and pragmatic function.
-Semantically, most languages are deictically contrastive in demonstrative; the referent that is close to the origo is called proximal and its counterpart which relates to the referent that is away from the origo is called distal (Diessel, 2013; Aubali, 2015).
+Demonstrative is a word that is used to point to an object.
+Every language has demonstratives with different semantic, syntactic and pragmatic functions.
+Semantically, most languages are deictically contrastive in demonstrative; the referent that is close to the origo is called proximal, and its counterpart, which relates to the referent that is away from the origo, is called distal (Diessel, 2013; Aubali, 2015).
 Syntactically, it can be divided into some categorizations based on its grammatical position in a sentence.
 For instance, Dixon (1988) divided demonstratives into three categories; 1) nominal demonstrative, 2) adverbial demonstrative, and 3) verbal demonstratives.
 Pragmatically, demonstratives serve two functions; 1) the exophoric function and 2) the endophoric function.
-Exophoric function refers to the non-linguistic entities in the speech situation, and the later functions to refer to elements of the ongoing discourse.
+Exophoric function refers to the non-linguistic entities in the speech situation, and the latter functions to refer to elements of the ongoing discourse.

 Sasak language spoken in Lombok has many dialects in which each dialect has different types and forms of demonstratives.
-For instance, the demonstratives in Menu-Meni dialect of Sasak language by Sutarman (2010) show that these dialect has seven syntactic categories of demonstratives with three way-systems.
+For instance, the demonstratives in the Menu-Meni dialect of the Sasak language by Sutarman (2010) show that this dialect has seven syntactic categories of demonstratives with three way-systems.
 They are: 1) there is a proximal distance, which indicates that the referent is close to both speaker and addressee, 2) a medial distance that refers to the referent that is close to the addressee, and 3) the distal one that relates to the referent that is far away from both speaker and addressee.
-From this study, it is essential to explore the demonstratives in all dialects of Sasak language because every dialect may have different functions of demonstratives.
+From this study, it is essential to explore the demonstratives in all dialects of the Sasak language because every dialect may have different functions of demonstratives.

-The current paper studies dual systems of demonstratives in Sasak language.
-Generally, One language has a single type of demonstrative system applied; one language may at least has two deictic contrast (proximal and distal).
-Sasak language consisting of five dialects generally has three- way system of demonstrative: proximal, medial and distal (see Sutarman and Hanafi, 2020).
-Every dialect has the same concept of deictic contrast even though the type and forms of demonstrative may very
+The current paper studies dual systems of demonstratives in the Sasak language; Generally, One language has a single type of demonstrative system applied; one language may at least has two deictic contrast (proximal and distal).
+Sasak language consists of five dialects that generally have a three-way system of demonstrative: proximal, medial and distal (see Sutarman and Hanafi,